-Mixed models can be used to take into account that the data have a hierarchical, multilevel, or nested structure, and are sometimes referred to by these terms.
-Although other methods exist for analysing hierarchically structured data, the use of mixed models has gained prominence with advances in computing power.
-Multilevel models, a special type of mixed model, have been advocated as an appropriate framework for many epidemiological analyses (Diez-Roux, 2000; Greenland, 2000a), and we elaborate on this issue in Section 21.3.4.
-Mixed models also apply to many other data structures, but our focus in this chapter is on hierarchical data (we discuss repeated measures and spatial data in Chapters 23, 25, and 26).
+Mixed models can be used to take into account that the data have a hierarchical, multilevel or nested structure, and are sometimes referred to by these terms.
+Although other methods exist for analysing hierarchically structured data, the use of mixed models has become a popular choice during the last decade due to advances in computing power.
+Multilevel models, a special type of mixed model, have been advocated as an appropriate framework for many epidemiological analyses (Diez-Roux, 2000; Greenland, 2000b) we elaborate on this in Section 21.3.4.
+Mixed models also apply to many other data structures, but our focus in this chapter is on hierarchical data (we discuss repeated measures and spatial data in Chapters 23 and 25-26).
 Mixed models are also known as variance component models.
 Variance components are the technical/mathematical constructs used to decompose the variance (variation, variability) in a dataset into (a sum of) several components that can each be given a useful interpretation.